uw-cheme486/uw-cheme486.github.io/index.md

 # Course Description

-Applied economics in chemical engineering design and operations; measures of profitability; capital and operating cost estimates; introduction to design and design strategies.
+Comprehensive design of a specific process or product, including economic feasibility studies, utilization of market survey and plant location studies, process equipment design and optimization, and overall plant integration and layout.

 ## Instructors

+- Prof. Eric Stuve (stuve@uw.edu)
+  * Office hours: TBD
 - Prof. Chad Curtis (ccurtis7@uw.edu)
   * Office hours: By appointment (BNS 263)

 ## Teaching Assistants

-- AA: Griffin Ruehl (gruehl@uw.edu)
+- AA: Anthony Pyka
-  * Office hours: M 3:00-4:00 (BNS 352)
+  * Office hours: TBD

-- AB: Jack Rumptz (jrumptz@uw.edu)
+- AB: Preetham Sunkari
+  * Office hours: TBD

+- AC: Kaylyn Torkelson
-  * Office hours: W 10:30-11:30 (Blue room 2nd floor BNS)
+  * Office hours: TBD

 ## Teaching Logistics

-- Lectures: M/W/F 12:30-1:20 (MOR 230)
+- Lectures: M/W/F 8:30-9:20 (JHN 175)

-**Test italics**

 - Quiz Sections:
-  * AA: T 11:30-12:20 (LOW 216)
+  * AA: T 8:30-11:20 (BNS 203)
-  * AB: T 12:30-1:20 (MOR 225)
+  * AB: T 1:30-4:20 (MUE 154)
+  * AC: Th 8:30-11:20 (BNS 203)

+## Course Design

+Process Design II is a project-based course designed around the AIChE Chemical Engineering Design Competition.
+Students will be preparing a completed design report, including process flow diagrams, equipment cost and fixed capital investment summaries, process safety considerations, environmental considerations, manufacturing costs, and economic analyses.
+Students and faculty must adhere to the competition rules, as outlined in the provided documents.
+In particular, all designs **must be completed within 60 days of being assigned**, and **faculty members can only provided generalized advice and information not specific to the problem at hand**.
+Please see the grading page for any questions regarding the impact on assignments and evaluation.

 ## Course Objectives

-1. Understand, interpret, synthesize, and create chemical processes.
-2. Interpret design diagrams, including block flow diagrams, process flow diagrams, and piping and instrumentation diagrams.
-3. Determine operating conditions of different equipment and their impact on the economics of the design.
-4. Evaluate economic impact of new (or existing) chemical process taking into account both capital and operating costs.
-5. Perform simulations of chemical processes using AspenPlus to design and optimize process conditions.
+By the end of the course, students should be able to design and optimize a chemical process plant with the following components:

-6. Understand ethical and legal issues at stake in the design process.
-7. Understand safety issues inherent in plant design and how to account for them during the design process.
+1. Market analysis for a chemical product.
+2. Estimates of chemical process equipment costs, fixed costs, variable costs, and total capital costs.
+3. Economic analysis of net present value and other related measures of profitability.
+4. Set of design and operating variables that optimize the chemical process plant design subject to various measures of profitability.
+5. Preliminary, base case, and optimized chemical process designs.

 ## Conduct